Ylieo816/Talentlabs/README.md

 The test suite includes:
 - Job creation
-- Job listing with filters
+- Job listing: search all with filters, sorting, pagination
 - Job updating
 - Job deletion
-- Pagination
-- Sorting
-- Search functionality

 ## API Documentation

-Once the application is running, you can access the interactive API documentation at:
+Once the application is running locally, you can access the interactive API documentation at:
 ```
 http://localhost:8000/api/docs
 ```